alonsoir/kafkaStreaming/README.md

-README file chapter 9 My notes
+README file

-This project is a fork of https://github.com/PacktPublishing/Mastering-Apache-Kafka-2.0
+This project is a fork of the provided code of Spark Streaming Processing with Kafka book.

 # Preliminaries